Survival Tactics 2010-13

 British Dance Edition Birmingham

 Liz Aggiss stood out for a number of reasons.
 The thing she rejects is beauty for its own sake.
 Liz Aggiss rejects both superficial beauty and the gaze, which consumes and cheapens.
+Discover this.
 Instead she opts for the playful savagery of the true bouffon who embraces faults, failures and discordance, and whose aim is to make her audience laugh until they realize that they have been lying to themselves.

 Ed Rapley Total Theatre Spring 2010 Vol. 22 Issue 01